Black Friday Smartwatch Deals – Deals live now and what to expect | Trusted Reviews

 For anyone after a smartwatch with robust activity tracking features, you can do far worse than the Huawei Watch 2.
 The watch boasts a consistently accurate heart rate sensor and detailed training plans right on your wrist.

 One of the downsides of the Huawei Watch 2 however is its battery life.
 The watch can power through two days on a single charge but even so, it’s nice not to have to another device constantly taking up your local charging ports.
-For those after a longer battery life, the FitBit Versa can run for up to four days without any major concern.
-Amazon currently has a £26.16 discount on the Versa, bringing it very close in price to the Huawei Watch 2.
+For those after a longer battery life, the Fitbit Versa can run for up to four days without any major concern.

 Before diving headfirst into anymore of these deals, we’ve divided them by the key factor that’ll likely determine your purchase: the watch’s operating system.